Ech0-Cell/EchoCell-Project/README.md

 # Echo Cell Project
-This project is developed by Bahcesehir University Engineering students.
+This project is being developed and maintained by Bahcesehir University Engineering students.

 # Rules
 Let's set up some basic rules for our development cycle of this project.

-1) Every Pull Request must have explanatory description/comment.
-(If changes are small, state.)
-2) Every week there is going to be a weekly meeting about our progress.
-(Please try your best to attend.)
-3) If you are having a highly instense semester, make sure to do weekly tasks because they will make your work step by step.
-Do not overwork:)
-Most importantly, we are all adults here.
+We are all adults here.
 That's why I didn't think setting up strict rules would make sense.
 So let's pay respect to each other, work as a team and don't forget our responsibilities.

 # Week 1 - ToDo
 Welcome to the Echo Cell project.
 This is our first week.🥳